Employment Permits

 If the permit has already expired

-If the permit expired with no renewal application filed, a standard renewal is no longer available.
+If more than a month has passed since expiry, a standard renewal is no longer available.
 The route back is the Reactivation Employment Permit, a separate scheme for workers who held a valid permit but fell out of the system through no fault of their own.
+It is slower and the worker cannot work while it is processed.
+Treat it as the recovery option, not the plan.
+If you are reading this and the permit has recently lapsed, contact us today rather than next week.

 What CA Recruitment does